b3nk4n/b3nk4n.github.io/_posts/2022-03-23-windows-app-dev-retro.md

 ## Intro

 About 5 years have passed in the meantime after I submitted my last update to any of my Windows 10 (Mobile) apps.
-This is more or less right after I finished my Master's degree.
+This is more or less right after I finished my Masters degree.
 My focus simply shifted towards other things, such as work, other side projects such as games for Android using [LibGDX](https://libgdx.com/).
 Or even non-professional things such as hiking, reading criminal novels --- _I really ♥ books from [Jo Nesbø](https://en.wikipedia.org/wiki/Jo_Nesb%C3%B8)_ --- or last but not least spending quality time with my wife and friends.